Ivluengo/skeletapp/README.md

 Ivan Luengo

-Thanks to [Leonardo](https://github.com/leoroese) for the idea and the first version of the tool. (template-cli)
+Thanks to [Leonardo](https://github.com/leoroese) for the first idea and the first version a similar tool called `template-cli`.